ekonvissar/ekonvissar/README.md

-- 👋 Hi, I’m @ekonvissar
+- 👋 Hi, I’m Evgenii
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Ruby
-- 💞️ I’m looking to collaborate on Ruby
+- 💞️ I’m looking to collaborate on message
-- 📫 How to reach me =

 <!---
 ekonvissar/ekonvissar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.